 Delegates to the National DSA Convention shall be elected by the membership.
 In accordance with the national Bylaws, this election shall be held no earlier than four months, and no later than forty-five days, prior to the opening of the National Convention.
 No election for delegates shall be conducted before the apportionment of delegates has been received from the National DSA.

-Elections shall be held, with 30 days notice, according to the procedure and rules specified in Article XIII.
+Elections shall be held, with 30 days notice, according to the procedure and rules specified in Article XII.

 Campaigns for DSA SF offices shall be limited to the 30 day window between notice of the Regular Meeting and the election meeting itself.
 All Nominees will have equal opportunity to address the membership at the meeting.